Water is an integral part of life to the Navajo Nation. However, drought emergencies are increasing.

 As of January 2021, beta testing of DSET has occurred and further modifications have been made.
 There are also potential future uses for drought mitigation, streamflow diversion mapping, managing water infrastructure and restoration efforts.

-DSET requires less time and resource intensive on-the-ground analytics, and compiles more local data sources to ensure that the Navajo Nation has the best available knowledge to make critical decisions on their most crucial natural resource: water.
+DSET requires less time and resource intensive on-the-ground analytics, and compiles more local data sources to ensure that the Navajo Nation has the best available knowledge to make critical decisions about their most crucial natural resource: water.

 NASA (VIDEO): Navajo Nation Drought Severity Evaluation Tool